“Glue plastic? What You Need To Know About Gluing Plastics.”

 - Let the Poly Prep dry.

-- Warm both edges with a heat gun or hair dryer for 20 to 30 seconds (110 to 115 degrees Fahrenheit.
+- Warm both edges with a heat gun or hair dryer for 20 to 30 seconds (about degrees Fahrenheit.
 Warm not hot.)

 - Apply the SI adhesive to the opposite edge from where you sprayed the Activator/Accelerator.